dgtalbug/nestify/README.md

 # Backend Assignment

-### Story:
+### Problem Statement:
-You need to build a website backend (Rest API) where `singer` and `listener` can authenticate using `Google` and `Facebook`, also manage `Podcast`.
-Singer can create `podcast`, `album`, `generes`, `tags` and they can upload `song` to the system.
-A song can be present in multiple `album`, `generes` and `podcast`.
-Listener can search podcast and song using `song name`, `album` and `generes` and also can filter using `album`, `generes` and `tags`.
+You need to build a website backend (Rest API) where a `creator` and `listener` manage their `Podcasts`.
+A Creator can create `album`, `generes`, `tags` and they can upload `songs` and `podcasts` to the system.
+Songs & podcasts can be present in multiple `albums` and `generes`.
+A Listener can then search for podcasts and/or songs using `song name`, `album` and `generes` and also can filter using `album`, `generes` and `tags`.

+#### User Stories
-1. As a singer, I can create, edit, delete podcast.
+1. As a singer, I can upload a podcast.
 2. As a singer, I can create, edit, delete album.
 3. As a singer, I can create, edit, delete generes.
 4. As a singer, I can create, edit, delete tags.
-5. As a singer, I can upload song.
+5. As a singer, I can upload a song.
 6. As a singer, I can add new tag while uploading song.
-7. As a user, I can see list of podcast.
+7. As a listener, I can see list of podcasts.
-8. As a user, I can search podcast by podcast name, song name.
+8. As a listener, I can search podcast by name.
-9. As a user, I can filter podcast by album, generes, tags.
+9. As a listener, I can filter podcast & songs by album, generes, tags.
-10. As a user, when I am playing a song, I can get suggested song list using current song data.
+10. As a listener, when I am playing a song, I can get suggested song list using current data.

-Build that application keeping in mind that data duplicacy and time complexity should be minimized.
+Build the application keeping in mind that data duplicacy and time complexity should be minimized.

-### What need to submit ?
+### Submissions Required
-- Documentation
+- Technical Documentation walking through the solution & process
-- ER diagram
+- ER diagram of the database
-- Source Code
+- Complete Source Code with instructions to run the app

 ### Instructions for submitting the assignment
 -   Create a  **private**  fork of the repository